St. Enoch Centre: 2008–2016

 Hamleys, G-Star RAW, H&M, Schuh Kids and Starbucks are some of the few new retail units as part of the refurbishment.
 Initially, the shopping centre is aiming to tender to a more upmarket niche to compete well with the high street and rival mall Buchanan Galleries.
 The Tesco Metro store formerly on Argyle Street relocated to the lower ground level of the extension, whilst the TK Maxx store that was displaced from the mall relocated to the vacant Tesco site.

-St Enoch's Square is also being redeveloped in order to encourage a better public communication.
-The units overlooking the square will be occupied by food outlets to encourage a new civic space for Glasgow on the square and encourage the public to be able to use the space easily.
+St Enoch's Square was also redeveloped to created an enhanced public realm.
+The units facing the square are now occupied by food outlets, helping to establish it as a vibrant civic hub and making it easier for people to enjoy and use the area.